PelionIoT/ref-wem-firmware/README.md

 ### Update over the air

+NOTE: If you are updating a device that was previously provisioned to a different Mbed cloud account, you must `reset certs` on the local device before initiating a campaign, otherwise the FOTA operation will encounter authorization failures.
+See the section "Serial command help" for details on how to run commands on the device.

-Before starting the FOTA campaign, you must increment the version of your application because you can't update to the same revision of the firmware.
+Before starting the FOTA campaign, you should increment the version of your application.

 Open the file `mbed_app.json` in the editor of your choice, and increment the version number.